niplav/site/daygame_cost_benefit.md

 And daygame is generally an activity with comparatively much value: one spends time outside, moving around and interacting with other people.

+On the other hand, it may be that daygame only replaces "productive time", that the energy exerted in daygame misses in other productive activities, while the amount spent on downtime & unfulfilling stuff stays constant.

 I will tentatively set the opportunity cost of an hour of daygame to \$5, but would be interested in further input: